-To finance the future needs for repair, replacement, and rehabilitation work required on the 183A Turnpike and the Manor Expressway, the cumulative amount in the Renewal and Replacement Fund should be sufficient to finance the next anticipated Renewal and Replacement Activities, projected to be approximately \$3,055,000 and tentatively scheduled to occur in 2017.
+To finance the future needs for repair, replacement, and rehabilitation work required on the 183A Turnpike and the Manor Expressway, the cumulative amount in the Renewal and Replacement Fund should be sufficient to finance the next anticipated Renewal and Replacement Activities.
+Renewal and Replacement for 183A Turnpike is projected to be approximately \$1,950,000 and tentatively scheduled to occur in 2020.
+Renewal and Replacement for Manor Expressway is projected to be approximately \$980,000 and tentatively scheduled to occur in 2022.